Bob Moore brings more than 30 years of photography, graphic design and web design experience to the clients of the Moore Design Group.

 In June of 1995, Betty once again teamed with Bob Moore to form the Moore Design Group.
 The award-winning design firm has developed and maintained an ongoing reputation for providing corporate clients with outstanding design, photography, printing and business-to-business e-commerce solutions to meet their marketing and public relation needs.

-In 2008, after many years working as a journalist and graphic designer, Betty launched a new endeavor as a fine artist with a focus on painting and photography.
+After many years working as a journalist and graphic designer, Betty has expanded her creative endeavors and is working as a fine artist with a focus on painting and photography.

 Her recent artwork can be seen on Artist in Bloom, a web site which she designed.
 The site features a selection of artwork that spans nearly twenty years, from pen and ink to watercolor, acrylic and oil.